aabdurrouf/empPSFs_GALEXSDSS2MASS/README.md

 - 2MASS/Ks: psf_emp_2mass_k.fits.gz

 ## How to acknowledge
-If you use the empirical PSFs from this repository for your publication, please cite: Abdurro'uf et al. (2020)
+If you use the empirical PSFs from this repository for your publication, please cite: Abdurro'uf et al. (2020, submitted)